buptzhaoyu/Test/thesis_draft.md

 ```

 The command line window looks like:
-The result indicates that 'ipsumdump' is 96.6% faster than 'tcpdump' in efficiency.
+The result indicates that `ipsumdump` is 96.6% faster than `tcpdump` in efficiency.
 So I chose 'ipsumdump' as the tool of aggregating the IP addresses.